 When bots and fake users arrive on a website, they disrupt the company’s analytics and source of truth.
 Since today most business decisions are made based on data, even a small percentage of invalid traffic can skew metrics and lead to poor decision-making and company performance.
 Now image bots and fake users are not just occasionally accessing a website, but clicking at rapid speeds and impersonating legitimate users – yes, click spamming – that would cause analytical damage at an even higher rate.
 For this reason, businesses that care about protecting their business intelligence systems are rightfully concerned about click spamming and other high-volume cyber threats.

 Damages to the legitimate user

 As previously mentioned, companies are not the only ones who suffer from click spamming.
 Since click spamming is often committed by a malicious user taking over the clicking actions of a legitimate user or impersonating a regular internet user, that real user suffers damage as well.
 Their accounts may be flagged for malicious activities, their IP or server could end up blocked from some sites they want to visit, and their overall internet experience could become more limited.
-Not to mention, if a malicious user was able to hijack their clicks, perhaps they can find a way to hijack additional information about that user which could ultimately lead to account takeover or even identity fraud.
+Not to mention, if a malicious user was able to hijack their clicks, perhaps they could find a way to hijack additional information about that user, which could ultimately lead to account takeover or even identity fraud.